Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SymbolProps

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This represents the SymbolProps for the
+0..1 aggr This represents the SymbolProps for the

 ImplementationDataType.